Yffum/bike-balance-app/notes.md

 - [ ] Add station agnostic batch setting

 - [ ] Try diminishing reward value with time (or node depth) for smart agent
-- [ ] Search branches that end early should be considered less valuable (some function of the time passed of maybe node depth)
+- [ ] Search branches that end early should be considered less valuable (some function of the time passed or maybe node depth)

 - [ ] Implement new end excursion policy